 The sinking of these five vessels and in addition, the British steamer Viscount Humphreys was reported from Buenos Aires February 18.
 The Buenos Aires dispatch, however, said that the German auxiliary cruiser Kronprinz Wilhelm and not the Karlsruhe, sank them.
-This version probably is correct, as it was given by
+This version probably is correct, as it was given by men-on board the Holger.

 Twilight Sleep Operation.

-Raleigh, N. C .- The condition of Speaker Emmet R. Wooten, of the House of Representatives, injured in reported to have proceeded from Autinued to grow worse.
-Late in the day tween Grodno and Bialystok and to when they suddenly learned that the Argentine May Warn Ships to Leave. an operation was performed on a ruptured kidney.
-His physicians stated he was resting better, though his condition is considered very grave.
+Raleigh, N. C.-The condition of Speaker Emmet R. Wooten, of the House of Representatives, injured in an automobile accident recently continued to grow worse.
+Late in the day an operation was performed on a ruptured kidney.
+His physicians stated former place, where they are said to he was resting better, though his con- have been checked by the Russians. dition is considered very grave.
 The surgeons used the "twilight sleep" in the operation.

 John Barclay Moon Dead.
-Richmond, Va.-John Barelay Moon, chairman of the Virginia Debt Commission, for 20 years counsel for the University of Virginia, and widely known as an attorney, died suddenly at his home in Albemarle county.
+Richmond, Va.-John Barclay Moon, chairman of the Virginia Debt Commission, for 20 years counsel for the University of Virginia, and widely known as an attorney, died suddenly at his home in Albemarle county.

 Canal Tolls Reduced 20 Per Cent.
-Panama-Under instructions of Secretary Garrison changes are being prepared in the regulations for computation of Panama Canal tolls which, It is estimated, will decrease revenues from the classes of freight affected tions and at several points to have to the Associated Press. aproximately 20 per cent.
+Panama-Under instructions of Secretary Garrison changes are being prepared in the regulations for computation of Panama Canal tolls which, It is estimated, will decrease revenues from the classes of freight affected aproximately 20 per cent.
 It was discovered that the fixing of tolls under the Panama Canal rules at \$1.20 a ton was illegal, the rate being greater than that sanctioned by law.
-This
+This arose from the differences between a ton as defined by the Canal rules and | health several months and was strick- according to the monthly report of from Germany's sea war zone proclaa registered United States ton.